 - Trailed cable from house or flat across pavement.

 Charging at public charging points involves some uncertainties.
-To ensure the point is available, you need to have on your mobile phone an app like the “Charge Master App” costing £20.
-This app identifies all available charging stations, whether they are slow or fast charge, and most importantly, if they are being used by somebody else.
+To ensure the point is available, you need to have on your mobile phone an app like the “Charge place Scotland”.
+This app identifies all available charging stations, whether they are rapid or fast charge, and most importantly, if they are being used by somebody else.
 This gives real time information, so that you can choose which charging point is available.

 If you live in a flat or have no drive way, charging in the street may be the only option.
-The council allows a cable across the pavement, so long as it is covered with a safety cover .
+The council may allow a cable across the pavement, so long as it is covered with a safety cover .
+This option is not however a long term solution.
+If take up of electric vehicles is include home owners without driveways, councils must urgently address on street charging.
+With the advent of low powered LED street lighting, cabling to street lights is likely to have sufficient capacity to supply charging sockets for car charging.

 Range anxiety with battery only cars

-The primary concern of car purchasers contemplating a pure electric car is “Will I get stranded between charging points?”.
+In the past the primary concern of car purchasers contemplating a BEV is “Will I get stranded between charging points?”.
 The thought of being stuck in snow at night with a flat battery is not pleasant.

 The specifications of a sample of electric cars is shown in the GoUltraLow website.
 Range is increasing every year as battery technology increases, with 150-200 miles now being common.
-Not often mentioned is that battery range reduces by a third to a half in cold weather.
+Electric vehicles typically use 0.25 to 0.3 kWh per mile.
+A Nissen leaf with a 30 kWh battery has a usable capacity of 28 kWh.
+If the capacity is divided by the use per mile, say 0.3 kWh per mile, its range will be 28/0.3 = 93 miles.
+Not often mentioned is that battery range reduces by approximately a third in cold weather.

 Differences between internal combustion (IC) engine and electric motors